 Graduate Degrees in Film/Cinema & Media Studies at York University

-We are inviting applications to the Graduate Program in Film/Cinema & Media Studies at York University for:
+We are inviting applications by Canadian citizens or Permanent Residents to the Graduate Program in Film/Cinema & Media Studies at York University for:

 - MA in Cinema & Media Studies